 Several factors contribute to the endurance of false statements about savings accounts:

-- Simplification for Beginners – Financial educators often emphasize safety and liquidity, inadvertently overstating the earning potential.
+- Simplification for Beginners – Financial educators often underline safety and liquidity, inadvertently overstating the earning potential.

 - Marketing Language – Banks advertise “earn interest” without specifying rates, leading consumers to assume meaningful returns.